haacked/haacked.com/_posts/2026/2026-07-16-remote-commit-signing.md

 The culprit was me.

 At some point I had typed `ssh macbook` inside a tmux pane that was already on the main Mac.
-Every tmux pane looks the same, and I thought I was on the other laptop.
+Every tmux pane looks exactly like every other tmux pane, and I thought I was on the other laptop.
+Reader, I was not.
 So the Mac ssh'd into itself, forwarded its own Secretive agent back to itself, and the shell hook in that nested session adopted the looped socket as if it were a genuine forwarded agent.
 From then on, the machine believed it was remote.
+My Mac was having an out-of-body experience, and my commits were paying for it.
 Every signature request went out through the "forwarded" socket and arrived right back at the local Secretive, which wanted a Touch ID press at a desk nobody was sitting at.
 Meanwhile my actual remote session held a perfectly good forwarded agent that nothing was using.

 The fix has two parts, both in the dotfiles now.
 The SSH config disables agent forwarding when the destination is the machine you're already on.
 And `ssh-agent-sync` compares a new forwarded socket's key list against the local Secretive's before adopting it.
 An exact match means it's a loop, and the script treats it as local.